 On the other hand, despite the increased cannabis use in the recent years, the figures show no increase in chances of developing CUD.

 30. CBD can help heroin addicts in their recovery process.

 Recent research has shown that CBD can reduce cravings and anxiety among recovering heroin abusers.
 A study showed the positive effects remained even after the participants stopped using CBD.

-Addiction statistics are pretty worrying, but maybe even more so when it comes to Adderall abuse than marijuana.
-According to one survey, 24% of college students are using these amphetamine-derived pills.
+Addiction statistics are pretty worrying, given that 42.6% of college students use marijuana every year.
+But maybe even more so when it comes to Adderall overdose and abuse than marijuana.
+According to one survey, 79% of college students are using Adderall to help them study.

 The older Americans are, the less cannabis they smoke.
 However, that is not to say they aren’t trying out other cannabis-related products.
-On the contrary, seniors are very keen on them.
+On the contrary, seniors are very keen on them too.

 At the moment, the US is going through its biggest opioid crisis ever.
 The opioid crisis statistics are very grim, and it’s a vicious circle.
 People get prescription drugs very easily, only to later become so addicted they turn to cheaper, illegal alternatives such as heroin.
-Alcohol stats confirm relapse is very common, too, while at the same time thousands of people are dying as a result of alcohol abuse.
+Alcohol stats are very grim too.

-Marijuana, though, should be excluded from illicit drug use statistics in order to get a clearer picture.
+Marijuana, though, should be excluded from criminal drug use statistics in order to get a clearer picture.
 Cannabis is not addictive, and even the World Health Organization is recommending its reclassification.

 Addiction, perhaps in part caused by alienation, is the plague of the modern era, destroying us from the inside.
 A serious chronic disorder, though it has not been given enough official recognition as such.
-These addiction statistics should serve as a wake-up call not only for those suffering from substance abuse but decision-makers around the world as well.
+These addiction rates and facts should serve as a wake-up call not only for those suffering from substance abuse but decision-makers around the world as well.